Dacryodes edulis

-Dacryodes edulis is a fruit tree in the family Burseraceae native to Africa.
-Its various regional names include safou (Republic of the Congo, Democratic Republic of the Congo and Angola), messa, plum (Cameroon), atanga (Equatorial Guinea and Gabon), ube, elumi/rukuki (Nigeria), African pear, bush pear, African plum, nsafu, bush butter tree, or butterfruit.
+Dacryodes edulis is a species of fruit tree in the family Burseraceae native to west-central Sub-Saharan Africa, known primarily for its edible fruit, which is both gathered from the wild and grown on plantations.
+Its various regional common names include safou (Republic of the Congo, Democratic Republic of the Congo and Angola), messa, plum (Cameroon), atanga (Equatorial Guinea and Gabon), ube, elumi/rukuki (Nigeria), African pear, bush pear, African plum, nsafu, bush butter tree, and butterfruit, among others.

 Description

-Dacryodes edulis is an evergreen tree attaining a height of 18–40 meters in the forest but not exceeding 12 meters in plantations.
+Dacryodes edulis is an evergreen tree which can grow to a height of 18–40 meters in wild forests but seldom exceeds 12 meters when cultivated on plantations.
 It has a relatively short trunk and a deep, dense crown.
-The bark is pale gray and rough with droplets of resin.
-The leaves are a compound with 5-8 pairs of leaflets.
-The upper surface of the leaves is glossy.
-The flowers are yellow and about 5 mm across.
-They are arranged in a large inflorescence.
+The bark is pale grey with a rough texture due to droplets of resin.
+The leaves are compound with 5–8 pairs of leaflets and their upper surface is glossy.
+The flowers are yellow, about 5 mm in diameter, and arranged in a large inflorescence.
 The fruit is an ellipsoidal drupe which varies in length from 4 to 12 cm.
 The skin of the fruit is dark blue or violet, whereas the flesh is pale to light green.
-The tree flowers at the beginning of the rainy season and bears fruits during 2 to 5 months after flowering.

-There are two variants of Dacryodes edulis: D. e. var. edulis and D. e. var. parvicarpa.
-The fruit of D. e. var. edulis is larger and the tree has stout, ascending branches.
-D. e. var. parvicarpa has smaller fruit and slender, drooping branches.
+The tree flowers at the beginning of the rainy season and bears fruit between two and five months after flowering.
+There are two recognized variants of Dacryodes edulis: D. e. var. edulis and D. e. var. parvicarpa.
+The fruit of the edulis variety is larger and the tree has stout, ascending branches.
+The parvicarpa variety has smaller fruit and slender, drooping branches.

-Habitat and ranges
+Habitat and distribution

-The preferential habitat of D. edulis (Safou)is a shady, humid tropical forest.
+D. edulis (Safou) prefers shady, humid tropical forests in the wild.
 However, it adapts well to variations in soil type, humidity, temperature and day length.
-The natural range extends from Angola in the South, Nigeria and Sierra Leone in the West and Uganda in the East.
+It therefore has a very large natural range, extending from Angola in the south to Nigeria and Sierra Leone in the northwest and Uganda in the northeast.
 It is also cultivated in Malaysia.

 Oil composition from fruits of two cultivars of African pear in Cameroon

-The oil of fruits of D. edulis is a rich source of fatty acids and triglycerides.
-The fatty acid compositions of fruit pulp oil of 2 cultivars of D. edulis (cultivars 1 and 2, grown in Cameroon) were determined.
-Fruits significantly differed in mass, length, thickness of pulp and mass of kernel, but contained similar amounts of oil (64.7 and 62% in cultivars 1 and 2, respectively, with ratios of oil:fruit of 1.4 and 1.54, respectively).
-The fatty acids (palmitic, oleic, stearic, linolenic and linoleic acids) and triglycerides compositions of oils of both cultivars were similar (although cultivar 1 was richer in palmitolino-olein (18.5 compared with 14.1%) and cultivar 2 was richer in dipalmito-olein (24.6 compared with 16.2%)).
+The oil of D. edulis fruits is a rich source of fatty acids and triglycerides.
+Though the fruits of two different cultivars of D. edulis (cultivars 1 and 2, grown in Cameroon) differed significantly in mass, length, thickness of pulp and mass of kernel, the fruit pulp contained similar amounts of oil (64.7 and 62 percent in cultivars 1 and 2, respectively, with ratios of oil:fruit of 1.4 and 1.54, respectively).
+The fatty acid (palmitic, oleic, stearic, linolenic and linoleic acids) and triglyceride compositions of the oils of both cultivars were also similar, although cultivar 1 was richer in palmitolino-olein (18.5 compared with 14.1 percent) and cultivar 2 was richer in dipalmito-olein (24.6 compared with 16.2 percent).

 Uses

-D. edulis has potential to improve nutrition, boost food security, foster rural development and support sustainable landcare.
+The value of D. edulis to humans comes primarily from its use as a food source.
+It has the potential to improve nutrition, boost food security, foster rural development and support sustainable landcare.